Garbanzo beans and Chickpeas are two terms used interchangeably for the same legume, known scientifically as Cicer arietinum L.

 Both types are rich in fiber and protein content and can be used in various dishes, including soups, stews, and salads.

-β Why Are Garbanzo Beans Called Chickpeas
+❓ Why Are Garbanzo Beans Called Chickpeas

 Garbanzo beans are called chickpeas due to their etymology.
-The name "chickpea" comes from the earlier term "chiche pease," which is modeled on Middle French "pois chiche," where "chiche" comes from Latin "cicer."
+The name "chickpea" comes from the earlier term "chiche pease," which is modeled on the Middle French "pois chiche," where "chiche" comes from Latin "cicer."

 It was then gradually anglicized to "calavance," which referred to a variety of other beans.
-The current form "garbanzo" comes directly from modern Spanish.
+The current form, "garbanzo," comes directly from modern Spanish.

 Notice: People should not eat raw garbanzos or other raw pulses, as they can contain toxins and substances that are difficult to digest.
 Even cooked chickpeas may have complex sugars that can be difficult to digest and lead to intestinal gas and discomfort.